rise-lab-skku/Mobile_System_Control_ROS2/README.md

 ## Prerequisites

-This repository is tested on **Ubuntu 20.04 with ROS 2 Foxy**.
-Before starting the build, please ensure the following are prepared.
+This repository has been tested on **Ubuntu 20.04 with ROS 2 Foxy**.
+Before building, please ensure your environment meets the prerequisites listed below.

+> Note: It was also successfully tested on **Ubuntu 22.04 with ROS 2 Humble** as of 2025-08-18.

 1.  **ROS 2 Foxy Installation**
 * Installation guide: [ROS 2 Foxy Official Installation Docs](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html)